UPDATE, August 12, 2019. A year later, I signed my contract.

 Last week I got sidetracked in my enthusiasm for Delia Owens and her novel, WHERE THE CRAWDADS SING.
 Delia is my hero, publishing her first novel at sixty-eight.
 For the past couple of weeks I’ve been writing about my path to publishing my debut novel, ETIQUETTE FOR RUNAWAYS, and the waiting and anxiety that are involved.
 So I’ll pick up where I stopped, with my first manuscript going out on submission to publishers.
 This was in March of 2018.

 I felt lucky, in a way, that my breakup with my first agent happened before any publishing editors saw my manuscript.
 As I understand it, it is a no-no to send the same manuscript out twice, unless it has been significantly re-worked and maybe has a new title.

 My new agent made no editorial changes.
-We discussed where he might send it and he patiently listened to my requests.
 I asked that he not submit to digital-only publishers.
 It was important to me that my book come out in a hard-cover version.
 Call me old-school, but there is nothing like a hardcover.
 I wanted to be able to walk into bookstores and hold my baby in my hands.
 He asked me to give him a list of current (published within the past five years) comp titles and I gave him a list of editors of books I felt were similar to mine.